stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/AttackRolls/index.md

 ### Ability Modifier
 The ability modifier used for a melee weapon attack is Strength, and the ability modifier used for a ranged weapon attack is Dexterity.
 Weapons that have the finesse or thrown property break this rule.

 Some spells also require an attack roll.
-The ability modifier used for a spel1 attack depends on the spellcasting ability of the spel1caster, as explained in chapter 10.
+The ability modifier used for a spel1 attack depends on the spellcasting ability of the spel1caster.

 ### Proficiency Die
 You also roll your proficiency die when you attack using a weapon or spell with which you have proficiency.